Khayoon/list-of-npm-packages-adapted-to-deno/README.md

 Many npm packages have been adapted to work with Deno directly, either through direct porting or by using a compatibility layer.
 In many cases, it may be more efficient and straightforward to use a native Deno module instead of a jerry-rigged workaround.

 While tools like specificers, CDNs and adapters may be a good option.
-Using native Deno modules, or limiting to a few npm packages, may be more efficient and straightforward.
+Using native Deno modules, or limiting to a few npm packages, is more efficient and straightforward.

 # List of npm packages adapted for Deno